neo-technology/aether-ant-tasks/README.md

     <settings file="my-settings.xml" globalfile="myglobal-settings.xml"/>

-Some settings defined in the settings file or in the POM can also be changed inside the ant file.
+Some settings defined in the settings file or in the POM can also be changed inside the Ant file.

 ### Proxy Settings